-There is a lot of discussion nowadays in the business world about work-life balance.
+There is a lot of discussions nowadays in the business world about work-life balance.
 Today I want to challenge and inspire you to think seriously about your work-marriage balance!

 Materialism is the excessive desire to acquire and consume material goods.
 Think about the choices and values you place on material things (things you can buy) and how that affects your satisfaction with your marriage.